Emily Rose (actress): Career

 In 2018, Emily portrayed FBI Special Agent Anna Jenlowe in the NCIS episode "Third Wheel".

 Personal life

-Rose married long-time boyfriend Dairek Morgan on December 6, 2009, in Washington.
-On January 15, 2013, Rose announced via Twitter that she and her husband were expecting their first child.
+Rose married long-time boyfriend Dairek Morgan, a licensed marriage and family therapist, on December 6, 2009, in Washington.
+On January 15, 2013, Rose announced via youtube that she and her husband were expecting their first child.
 The tweet included a YouTube pregnancy announcement.
-A baby boy, Miles Christian Morgan, was born on April 30, 2013.
+A baby boy was born to Rose and Morgan.
 Rose announced via Twitter on August 25, 2015, that she and her husband were expecting their second child.
-Rose gave birth to her second son, Memphis Ray Morgan, on December 31, 2015.
-On April 16, 2019, Rose announced that she and her husband were expecting their third child.
-Rose gave birth to a girl, Mercy, in June 2019.